MehdiSouameur/RockPaperScissors/README.md

     const CardPresets = [rockCard, paperCard, scissorsCard];
 ```

-And it should automatically render the additional cards to each player.
+After this it should automatically render the additional cards to each player.
 This way I can easily add or remove cards to expand the game.

+I haven't implemented the "Computer plays what the player played last" feature, but to achieve this, when the user clicks on Retry, I would grab the card the player played, pass it through to the game reset as a state and write some logic to use that state (if not null) to decide which card the computer should play.

+Thank you for reviewing my submission and I hope you enjoyed the little app!